hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 To view validator metrics for a specified block range, use [`qbft_getSignerMetrics`](../../../Reference/API-Methods.md#qbft_getsignermetrics).

-!!! tip

-    You can use `qbft_getSignerMetrics` to identify inactive validators.
-    The validator's `lastProposedBlockNumber` is `0x0`.

 !!! note

     If network conditions render it impossible to add and remove validators by voting, you can